Weekly Quotes

 Coming shortly!

 In a time when women are seen as property, Niu, a young girl with dreams of learning calligraphy, is subjected to the painful ordeal of foot binding.
 Sold as a concubine to a cruel businessman, she enters a world of suffering and intrigue.
 Driven by a desire for revenge, Niu vows to endure her circumstances while secretly plotting to empower the women around her.
 Set in ancient China.
-A Concubine’s Journey is a gripping tale of resilience and determination in a society that seeks to break her spirit.
+The Decrees of Change: A Woman’s Journey is a gripping tale of resilience and determination in a society that seeks to break her spirit.

 In the conclusion of Niu’s story, she strives to uplift peasant women and establish her own business in 8th century China.
 Despite initial success, she faces accusations of witchcraft and opposition from those threatened by her ambitions.
 As she battles external forces and the lingering cruelty of a vindictive former housekeeper, Niu’s journey becomes a powerful testament to the struggle for autonomy and justice in a world resistant to change.
-A Concubine's Journey: New Dawn challenges readers to consider the timeless fight for equality and the indomitable spirit of those who dare to dream.
+The Decrees of Change: A Woman’s Journey challenges readers to consider the timeless fight for equality and the indomitable spirit of those who dare to dream.

 The Unnamed Kingdom